-If the attire is questionable, students are encouraged to show their evening wear to Ms. Calderon beforehand to determine if it is Catholic School appropriate.
+If the attire is questionable, students are encouraged to show their evening wear to the Dean of Students beforehand to determine if it is Catholic School appropriate.
 The determination of the appropriateness of student dress and grooming shall rest with the principal and administrators.

-Students and their dates who are non-compliant with the dress code will not be admitted to the prom.
+Students and their dates who are non-compliant with the dress code will not be admitted to the event.
 No refunds will be given for dress code infractions in which result in students being asked to leave.